Complaints - How we're doing

 Actions we're taking

 Metering complaints can be linked to the number of meters being exchanged or where a customer experiences a fault with their meter.
-During Q4 we continued to focus on ensuring that jobs are being booked correctly.
-This will improve the number of jobs completed first time.
+We’ve developed a customer service programme to focus and drive improvements which include ensuring that jobs are being booked correctly and are completed on the first visit.

 Actions we're taking

-- We’re continuing with our root cause analysis to understand the key causes of metering complaints.
-From this, specific action plans have been developed around the key drivers to ensure that actions/results are being tracked.
+- We’re continuing with our root cause to understand the key drivers of metering complaints and plans have been developed to ensure that actions and results are being tracked.

 We know that this is an area of increasing concern, with more customers finding themselves in a challenging financial position.

-In 2013 we helped 10,735 consumers through the British Gas Energy Trust; awarding more than £7m in grants to help with outstanding bills and replacement household goods.
-Our Warm Home Discount Scheme also offers broad criteria of eligibility and during this winter could provide £135 off a customer’s electricity bill.
+So far in 2014 we have helped more than 4,000 consumers through the British Gas Energy Trust, awarding more than £3.1 million in grants to help with outstanding bills and replacement household goods.

-All our agents are trained to offer help and advice and agree an affordable repayment amount, whilst ensuring that all appropriate services are offered to our customers, including discussing the best tariff available.
+We offer help and advice to customers who are having difficulty paying for their energy and look to agree an affordable repayment amount, whilst ensuring that all appropriate services are offered, including discussing the best tariff available.

 If you're having trouble paying your gas or electricity bill you can find further information in our ‘Lots of Ways to Pay' booklet.